COLYTE PREP FOR COLONOSCOPY

-Eat a light breakfast and then clear liquids after 10:00 AM for the remainder of the day.
-The light breakfast can include toast or a bagel with butter, margarine or jelly.
+- Eat a light breakfast and then clear liquids after 10:00 AM for the remainder of the day.
+The light breakfast can include 1-2 slices of white bread toast or a plain bagel with butter, margarine or jelly.
 It can also include one egg.
 Clear liquids are liquids you can see through such as chicken broth, apple juice, white grape juice, Gatorade, black coffee or tea, ginger ale, Jell-O, ice popsicles.
 Do not have products that are red or purple.
 Remember!
 No solid foods or dairy products after breakfast!

 Day of your colonoscopy: